junxit/us-congress-bills-116/bill.md

 Congress finds the following:

 - **(1)** Women have entered the workforce in record numbers over the past 50 years.
 - **(2)** Despite the enactment of the Equal Pay Act of 1963, many women continue to earn significantly lower pay than men for equal work.
 These pay disparities exist in both the private and governmental sectors.
-In many instances, the pay disparities can only be due to continued intentional discrimination or the lingering effects of past discrimination.
+- **(3)** In many instances, the pay disparities can only be due to continued intentional discrimination or the lingering effects of past discrimination.
+After controlling for educational attainment, occupation, industry, union status, race, ethnicity, and labor force experience roughly 40 percent of the pay gap remains unexplained.
-- **(3)** The existence of such pay disparities—
+- **(4)** The existence of such pay disparities—
   - **(A)** depresses the wages of working families who rely on the wages of all members of the family to make ends meet;
   - **(B)** undermines women's retirement security, which is often based on earnings while in the workforce;
-  - **(C)** prevents the optimum utilization of available labor resources;
+  - **(C)** prevents women from realizing their full economic potential, particularly in terms of labor force participation and attachment;
   - **(D)** has been spread and perpetuated, through commerce and the channels and instrumentalities of commerce, among the workers of the several States;
   - **(E)** burdens commerce and the free flow of goods in commerce;
   - **(F)** constitutes an unfair method of competition in commerce;
-  - **(G)** leads to labor disputes burdening and obstructing commerce and the free flow of goods in commerce;
+  - **(G)** tends to cause labor disputes, as evidenced by the tens of thousands of charges filed with the Equal Employment Opportunity Commission against employers between 2010 and 2016;
   - **(H)** interferes with the orderly and fair marketing of goods in commerce; and
-  - **(I)** in many instances, may deprive workers of equal protection on the basis of sex in violation of the 5th and 14th Amendments.
+  - **(I)** in many instances, may deprive workers of equal protection on the basis of sex in violation of the 5th and 14th Amendments to the Constitution.
-- **(4)**
+- **(5)**
   - **(A)** Artificial barriers to the elimination of discrimination in the payment of wages on the basis of sex continue to exist decades after the enactment of the Fair Labor Standards Act of 1938 (29 U.S.C.
 201 et seq.) and the Civil Rights Act of 1964 (42 U.S.C.
 2000a et seq.).
   - **(B)** These barriers have resulted, in significant part, because the Equal Pay Act of 1963 has not worked as Congress originally intended.
 Improvements and modifications to the law are necessary to ensure that the Act provides effective protection to those subject to pay discrimination on the basis of their sex.
   - **(C)** Elimination of such barriers would have positive effects, including—